edvb/edvb/README.md

 [projects]: https://edryd.org/projects
 [photos]: https://edryd.org/photos

-I like solving problems with embarrassingly simple solutions.

 Physics PhD student at UMass Amherst, currently working in the [nEXO collaboration][nexo] searching for [neutrinoless double beta decay][0vbb].
 Detecting this decay for the first time would allow us to directly measure the